 1. Slower Recovery

-A Hard workout drains the glycogen stores (carbs stored in the liver and muscles) and leave your muscle tissue in need of repair.
-Alcohol stop the recovery process.
-High levels of alcohol gets rid of the carbs, leaving your stores 50 percent lower than normal even eight hours later., So sip or snack on a combo of muscle-repairing protein and carbs (think low-fat chocolate milk or peanut butter on whole-wheat crackers) before knocking back a beer.
+A Hard workout drains the glycogen stores (carbs stored in the liver and muscles) and leaves your muscle tissue in need of repair.
+Alcohol stops the recovery process.
+High levels of alcohol get rid of the carbs, leaving your stores 50 percent lower than normal even eight hours later., So sip or snack on a combo of muscle-repairing protein and carbs (think low-fat chocolate milk or peanut butter on whole-wheat crackers) before knocking back a beer.

 2. Packed-On Fat

 Your body breaks down alcohol before any other macronutrient, metabolising the alcohol over burning fat and carbs.
 Alcohol also breaks down amino acids and stores them as fat.
 Especially in the thighs and glutes.
 It also increases levels of cortisol (a stress hormone), which further encourages fat storage, particularly in your midsection as there are five times as many cortisol receptors there.

 Alcohol also slows your muscle recovery, performance and severely disrupts your sleep.
 In a study of 93 men and women, found that alcohol decreased sleep duration and increased wakefulness (particularly in the second half of the night), especially in women, whose sleep time was decreased by more than 30 minutes over the night.
 Disrupting the sleep cycle can reduce your human growth hormone output which builds muscle by as much as 70 percent.